tomcx/tame2/README.md

 License
 -------

 TAME is dual licensed under the MIT and the GPLv3 license.
+Beckhoff® and TwinCAT® are registered trademarks of Beckhoff Automation GmbH.

 Credits